4t0m/generals/readme.md

 - Add moves to the move queue using clicks and keypresses
 - Render moves in the queue
 - Update the `board` as moves are executed
+- End the game when a `king` is taken.

 **Day 4**: Add AI player